yangshun/front-end-interview-handbook/contents/introduction.md

 title: Introduction
 ---

+## What is this?

+Unlike typical software engineer job interviews, front end interviews have less emphasis on algorithms and have more questions on intricate knowledge and expertise about the front end domain — HTML, CSS, JavaScript, just to name a few.

 Many front end interviews are highly-focused on domain knowledge and applying them to real-world scenarios.
 You might find that grinding LeetCode is not extremely useful when it comes to interviewing for a front end position, and that's a good thing!
 But that doesn't mean that you don't have to be familiar with basic data structure and algorithmic concepts - it's just that the concepts that you're tested on are more practical and relevant to real front end development.

+While there are some existing resources to help front end developers in preparing for interviews, they aren't as abundant as materials for a software engineer interview.
+Among the existing resources, probably the most helpful question bank would be [Front-end Developer Interview Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions).
+Unfortunately, there complete and satisfactory answers to these questions aren't readily available online.
+This handbook answers them along with information and guidance for other front end interview formats.

 ## Front end interview formats